-This publication discusses extending IBM Informix Dynamic Server by using user-defined routines (UDRs) and user-defined data types (UDTs).
+This publication discusses extending IBM Informix by using user-defined routines (UDRs) and user-defined data types (UDTs).
 You can use UDRs and never use a UDT.
 Conversely, you can use UDTs and never use UDRs.
 However, many of the ways that you extend data types require that you write routines to support those extensions.

-This chapter summarizes the organization of the chapters in this book and describes which portion of the book you will need to use, depending on your goals.
-This chapter contains these sections:
+These topics summarize the organization of the section in this publication and describe which portion of the publication you will need to use, depending on your goals.